Robdeseg/HTML-CSS-Portfolio-Project/README.md

 ## User Experience

    This website has been designed as an extension of the photographer himself.
 It is an expression of the artist’s style intended to bleed seamlessly through his work and back again.
 It is a place where collectors, exhibitors and dealers come to look at work that has sold for several thousands of dollars apiece.
-TThe site has not been created to lasso an impulse purchase, rather it is built to emulate the experience of seeing Mr. Platerink's work in person.
+The site has not been created to lasso an impulse purchase, rather it is built to emulate the experience of seeing Mr. Platerink's work in person.

    The tone and inspiration for this website came from two sources.
 The first being the photographer himself.
-I was lucky to be able to interview him at length and discuss both his work and his philosophies on life.
+I was lucky enough to be able to interview him at length and discuss both his work and his philosophies on life.
 These became important considerations when designing the essence of the website and how it felt.
 Specifically, the ethos of letting his subjects do the talking was a concept applied heavily to the site design.
 It is very much intended that his photographs take centre stage and the site and its functionality sit neatly behind them.

    The second, of course, are the photographs themselves, and these drove the overall aesthetic in terms of colour choices and font, as well as the main design infastructure.
 Simplicity is key, underpinned by intuative functionality.
 It was important that his work sat within the pages of a site that looked seamless alongside them.